openstack/heat/contrib/barbican/README.md

-Marconi plugin for OpenStack Heat
+Barbican plugin for OpenStack Heat
 ================================

-This plugin enable using Marconi queuing service as a resource in a Heat template.
+This plugin enables using Barbican resources in a Heat template.

-### 1. Install the Marconi plugin in Heat
+### 1. Install the Barbican plugin in Heat

 NOTE: These instructions assume the value of heat.conf plugin_dirs includes the default directory /usr/lib/heat.